 The Corporation has an orientation and education program in place for new Directors.
-All new Directors receive an Orientation Manual containing a record of historical public information about the Corporation, as well as the charters of the Board and committee mandates, copies of all Board governance documents and other relevant corporation and business information.
+All new Directors receive an orientation manual containing a record of historical public information about the Corporation, as well as the charters of the Board and committee mandates, copies of all Board governance documents and other relevant corporation and business information.
 The orientation also includes a thorough review of key issues facing the Corporation, a review of corporate strategy and plans, a snapshot of current performance, a familiarization with Board documents and information sources and a tour of some of the Corporation's various facilities.

 Director-Peer Feedback has been in place for many years.
 The HRCG Committee, comprised entirely of Independent Directors, surveys all six (6) Directors to provide feedback on the effectiveness of the Board and individual Directors.
 The Chair of the HRCG Committee conducts one-on-one interviews with each Director and qualitatively assesses the Board's effectiveness.
 This feedback allows the Board to access better information about its processes.
 The Chair of the HRCG Committee compiles the results and the HRCG Committee assesses the operation of the Board and the committees, the adequacy of information given to Directors, communication between the Board and management, the Director-Peer Feedback information results and the strategic direction and processes of the Board and committees.
 If concerns are raised, the Chair reviews the Peer-Feedback individually with each Director on a confidential basis to encourage the Directors to develop action plans to continue to hone and improve their contribution to the Board.
-The full Board discusses the Peer-Feedback survey results in order to identify improvements and to address any areas requiring attention.
+The full Board discusses the Peer-Feedback survey results to identify improvements and to address any areas requiring attention.
 The HRCG Committee also assesses the performance of the Executive Chair of the Board and CEO.

 In addition, each year, outside experts are brought into various Board meetings for continuing education on topics related to the Corporation and the industries within which it operates.
-In November 2021, the Board of Directors conducted education sessions focused on the automotive, agricultural, and industrial sectors and outlook for same, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
-In addition, the Company had an expert provide a presentation on supply chain issues and manufacturing and procurement opportunities in the semi-conductor/micro-chip space.
+In November 2022, the Board of Directors conducted education sessions focused on the automotive, agricultural, and industrial sectors and outlook for same, as well as bringing in an economic expert who presented valuable information discussing matters of interest to the Company.
+In addition, the Company had an expert provide a presentation on market trends in the Medical Technologies industry, addressing topics such as: digitalization of medical devices, contract manufacturing opportunities, the continued growth of the medical device market and the growth drivers supporting same.
 All Directors were present for these education sessions.
 Monies are also set aside for Directors to attend conferences and seminars, as they deem appropriate to further their knowledge and ability to carry out their responsibilities.
 The Company also pays for industry publication subscriptions for the Independent Directors to keep abreast of auto sector trends.

-As part of the Peer Feedback Survey discussion in 2021 the Board made a decision to select one key topic for a deep dive education session relevant to current events and the business.
-This practice will began with the first meeting of the Board in March 2022.
+As part of the Peer Feedback Survey discussion in 2021, the Board decided to select one key topic for a deep dive education session relevant to current events and the business.
+This practice began with the first meeting of the Board in March 2022.